davecate/Decoder-Ring-Project/README.md

 • Polybius: Assigns every character of the alphabet to x-y coordinates on a 5x5 grid, with I/J sharing coordinates.
 E.g. "a ball" becomes "11 21111313".

 • Substitution: A 26-character "substitution" alphabet is provided along with the message, and the characters of the original message are switched to their substitute characters.
-E.g. with a substitution alphabet of "qwertyuiopasdfghjklzxcvbnm" the message "a ball" becomes "q wqss".
+E.g. "a ball" becomes "q wqss" with a substitution alphabet of "qwertyuiopasdfghjklzxcvbnm".